minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 One of the primary reasons for the noted increase in both the total costs of presidential and congressional elections over the last 30 years, as well as the average campaign contributions per representative, is a significant change in legislation.
-In 2010, the U.S. Supreme Court ruled on the landmark case Citizens United v.
+In 2010, the US Supreme Court ruled on the landmark case Citizens United v.
 Federal Election Commission (FEC).
 This decision addressed whether Congress could limit independent expenditures by corporations.
 Traditionally, campaign contributions are structured as individual and Political Action